 The current behavioral health system lacks adequate capacity to deliver intensive community-based behavioral health services for clients who have been committed/certified/ or are voluntarily receiving emergency-stabilization behavioral health treatment services.

-The behavioral health transition specialists will assist adult and juvenile clients in accessing services and benefit acquisition, coordinating various services and funding sources, identifying and strengthening formal and informal community resources, and mobilizing helping networks.
+The Transition Specialists will assist adult and juvenile clients in accessing services and benefit acquisition, coordinating various services and funding sources, identifying and strengthening formal and informal community resources, and mobilizing helping networks.

 The supports provided by the specialists will complement and enhance the services provided by Assertive Community Treatment (ACT) providers.

-The Transition Specialists will facilitate community reintegration and manage funds for wraparound services which are not otherwise supported with insurance or other funding sources for persons transitioning from the two state mental health institutes.
+The Transition Specialists will facilitate community reintegration and manage funds (Money Follows the Individual) for wraparound services which are not otherwise supported with insurance or other funding sources for persons transitioning from the two state mental health institutes.

 Katie Herrmann, LCSW